ralqadri/unagi/README.md

   - [ ] **Time outs**
 - [ ] **Token stashing method**
 - [ ] Cron job for deleting downloaded files
-- [ ] A better way to fetch the title of the `redirect`/`stream` files
+- [x] A better way to fetch the title of the `redirect`/`stream` files (note: apparently this shit works now but not for redirect i guess)
 - [ ] Allow users to set cobalt video downlaoding setting parameters instead of using the default ones everytime